Miquita Oliver: Career

-Oliver's godmother is Casualty actress Amanda Mealing.

 Oliver was a part of the four-part BBC TV series 24 Hours in the Past, along with Colin Jackson, Alistair McGowan, Ann Widdecombe, Tyger Drew-Honey and Zoe Lucker which went out between 28 April and 19 May 2015 on BBC One.

-Miquita appeared with her mother Andi Oliver on Celebrity Gogglebox in 2021 and 2022.
+Miquita has appeared with her mother Andi Oliver on Celebrity Gogglebox in 2021, 2022 and 2023.

-Starting on 23 January 2022, BBC television begun broadcasting the series The Caribbean with Andi and Miquita.
-Miquita and her mother started the series by visiting Antigua.
+Starting on 23 January 2022, BBC television began broadcasting the series The Caribbean with Andi and Miquita.
+Oliver and her mother started the series by visiting Antigua.
 Here they met members of their extended family, reconnected with their Antiguan heritage, and illuminated the island's history and culture.

+In 2024, Oliver began hosting a twice-weekly BBC Sounds podcast, Miss Me?, with her lifelong friend Lily Allen.
+In response to Allen admitting to having multiple abortions on the podcast, Miquita added that she’d had about five abortions as well.

 Fashion

-In 2008 Miquita Oliver, along with vinspired, helped launch Fashion Favours, a collection of reworked fashion items, customised by volunteers from around the UK.
+In 2008, Oliver, along with vinspired, helped launch Fashion Favours, a collection of reworked fashion items, customised by volunteers from around the UK.
 On 25 September 2008, to promote Fashion Favours, Miquita modelled Prime Minister Gordon Brown's shirt.

-On 25 June 2009, Oliver appeared on political talk show This Week to discuss issues relating to fashion and also Speaker John Bercow's decision not to wear the traditional robes, and French President Nicolas Sarkozy's decision to ban the burqa in France.
+On 25 June 2009, Oliver appeared on the political talk show This Week to discuss issues relating to fashion and also Speaker John Bercow's decision not to wear the traditional robes, and French President Nicolas Sarkozy's decision to ban the burqa in France.